owntone/owntone-server/docs/building.md

 add `--without-avahi` to configure above.

-Edit `/usr/local/etc/owntone.conf` and change the `uid` to a nice system daemon (eg: unknown), and run the following:
+Edit `/usr/local/etc/owntone.conf` and change the `uid` to a nice system daemon (eg: unknown) and optionnally the `gid`, and run the following:

 ```bash
 sudo mkdir -p /usr/local/var/run